zpallin/zpallin.github.io/_posts/2017-04-16-the-one-tech-philosophy.markdown

 ---
 layout: post
-title:  "the one programming philosophy everyone should be following..."
+title:  'chapter(1, "the one tech philosophy everyone should follow")'
 date:   2017-04-16 11:26:00 -0700
-categories: storytime software methodology philosophy devops
+categories:
+- bitbybit
+- software
+- methodology
+- philosophy
+- devops
 ---

 `Sherman` Rosa, have you heard of DevOps?